JeffAMcGee/www/content/underscore-any.md

     :::javascript
     if (result = iterator.call(context, value, index, list)) return breaker;

-The only problem was that the native version of `array.forEach` doesn't recognize underscore's sentinel value breaker.
+The only problem was that the native version of `Array.forEach()` doesn't recognize underscore's sentinel value breaker.
-If you called any in an environment with a native `array.forEach`, but not `array.some`, any would always return the value of the last item in the list instead of true or false.
+If you called any in an environment with a native `Array.forEach()`, but not `Array.some()`, any would always return the value of the last item in the list instead of true or false.
 So they update result with the last true value we have seen.